Bio

 Life Begets Art: A Journey Through Modern Art with an Extraordinary Teacher

-This coming-of-age memoir follows the writer's development as an artist under the the influence of an exceptionally inspiring art history professor in Quebec's unique CEGEP system.
+This coming-of-age memoir follows the writer's development as an artist under the influence of an exceptionally inspiring art history professor in Quebec's unique CEGEP system.
 As the adolescent writer learns to recognize the value of art to society and redefines her identity as an aspiring artist, her beloved teacher's condition deteriorates into a terminal illness, and she passes away a year later, leaving the bereft writer to pursue her literary ambitions on her own.

 Coming soon